b3iA/ebook.js/README.txt

 "creator" (string):
     The name of the author.
 Embedded into output meta-data and used for by-lines.

-"cover" (object, optional):
-    If specified, the cover object must contain two keys: "html" and "css", both values being a filename relative to the 'specs/covers' directory.
-These will be automatically included as the first page of EPUBs and embedded into generated HTML files.

 "filters" (array of strings OR object of named filter arrays):
     Names of filters to be appled to each chapter sequentially, or a set of named